nsherry4/Peakaboo/Documentation/github-manual/manual.md

 in plot](figures/brukner-filter.png)

 The use of filters will obviously alter the spectrum.
-If you wish to see the original spectrum in addition to the filtered data, select ` image View → Raw Data Outline`.
+If you wish to see the original spectrum in addition to the filtered data, select ![menu-view] `View` → `Raw Data Outline`.

 For a more detailed example of using a filter, as well as further descriptions of the filters available, see the appendix.